 - Failing to complete court-ordered treatment programs

-- Failing to pay court costs, fines, and restitution
+- Neglecting to pay court costs, fines, and restitution

 - Changing your address without approval from the probation department